Haufe-Lexware/wicked.haufe.io/doc/handling-credentials.md

 ## The Solution

-There are various different solutions to this problem, and most of them involve environment variables which can be inserted at runtime, so that only the reference to an environment variable is stored in the actual configuration repository; e.g. `$SECRET_PASSWORD`.
+There are various different solutions to this problem, and most of them involve environment variables which can be inserted at runtime, so that only the reference to an environment variable is stored in the actual configuration repository; e.g. `${SECRET_PASSWORD}`.

 This is supported by the API Portal, but as an addition to that, by using encrypted variables, the content of these environment variables can be stored in the git repository together with the rest.
 What **MUST NOT** be stored in the configuration repository is the key to the secrets.